ChirpyC/EZMobSpawns/README.md

   > - *min*: (optional) the minimum number of the mob to spawn.
 If omitted, defaults to 1
   > - *max*: (optional) the maximum number of the mob to spawn.
 If omitted, defaults to 1
   > - *weight*: (optional) allows weighting of the mobs.
 If omitted, defaults to equal chance for each mob
-  > - *limit*: (optional) limits the total number of that mob within a 256x256 range around the poential spawn point.
-If omitted, does not enforce a limit
+  > - *limit*: (optional) limits the total number of that mob within a 256x256 range around the potential spawn point.
+If omitted, defaults to 8.
+Assigning a value of -1 will remove the limit checks (do so at your own risk).
   >
   > #### Example:
   > ```